 sudo rm -rf /var/www/html/wordpress/

-Remove MariaDB and WordPress Database
+Remove MariaDB and the WordPress Database on Ubuntu

 First, drop the WordPress database and user before removing MariaDB:

-sudo mariadb -u root -e "DROP DATABASE IF EXISTS WORDPRESSDB; DROP USER IF EXISTS 'WPUSER'@localhost;"
+sudo mariadb -u root -e "DROP DATABASE IF EXISTS wordpressdb; DROP USER IF EXISTS 'wpuser'@'localhost';"

 sudo apt purge mariadb-server mariadb-client -y

-sudo apt autoremove -y
+sudo apt autoremove

-Remove PHP and Modules
+Remove PHP and WordPress Modules on Ubuntu

-sudo apt autoremove -y
+sudo apt autoremove

-Remove Nginx
+Remove Nginx from Ubuntu

 sudo apt purge nginx -y

-sudo apt autoremove -y
+sudo apt autoremove

 sudo rm -rf /etc/nginx/

-Remove Let’s Encrypt Certificates (Optional)
+Remove Let’s Encrypt Certificates on Ubuntu (Optional)

 sudo certbot delete --cert-name www.example.com